kzt-wt/My-profile/README.md

 - 👋 Hi, I’m @kzt-wt
-- 👀 I’m interested in AI
+- 👀 I’m interested in "AI"
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning "python"
 - 📫 How to reach me ...
--  ✔ My kaggle profile is here→https://www.kaggle.com/kazkidera
+-  ✔ My kaggle profile is here→"https://www.kaggle.com/kazkidera"

 <!---
 kzt-wt/kzt-wt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.